-As of October 2020, the personal savings rate (percentage of income left after paying taxes and spending money) in U.S households was 13.6%.
+As of October 2020, the average personal savings rate in U.S. households was 13.6%.
 Additionally, most households live from paycheck to paycheck.
 Learning the basics of how money works will increase your savings rate and ensure financial independence.
-To help you reach your financial goals, we have put together a short guide to personal finance for beginners.
-Have a look.
+To help you reach your financial goals, we put together a short guide to personal finance for beginners!

 Personal finance refers to your ability to manage, save, and invest your money.
 It is about your financial goals and how you plan to achieve them.
 It also focuses on:

-For most people, all the above actions are associated with the rich and famous.
-However, learning how to manage your money is a skill set that each one of us should have.
-Here is why.
+For most people, all of the above seem associated with the rich and famous exclusively.
+However, learning how to manage your money is a skill set that each one of us should have – and here's why.

 Why is personal finance important?

-Financial literacy creates a clear path towards financial independence but so does winning the lottery, right?
+Financial literacy creates a clear path toward financial independence – but so does winning the lottery, right?

-Winning the lottery makes you instantly rich; it does not guarantee that the free money will last.
+Winning the lottery makes you rich instantly, but it does not guarantee the free money will last.
 However, learning how to manage your money can guarantee long-term financial growth and sustainable financial habits.
 Personal finance for beginners can help you:

 Reduce the burden of debt